 000/2006, 1 item

-Homes and Gardens magazine, October 1986: 'Two Lady Gardeners: Rosemary Brown and Dr Miriam Rothschild' concerning the garden at Ashton Wold.
+Homes and Gardens magazine October 1986, featuring the article 'Two Lady Gardeners: Rosemary Brown and Dr Miriam Rothschild'.
+Miriam Rothschild talks about her garden at Ashton Wold.

 Miriam Rothschild, secondary sources, 'Miriam Rothschild', 1990